hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/798_jnana-yoga_iv.md

 "Comfort" is no test of truth; on the contrary, truth is often far from being "comfortable".
 If one intends to really find truth, one must not cling to comfort.
-It is hard to let all go, but the Jnâni *must* do it.
+It is hard to let all go, but the Jnāni *must* do it.
 He must become pure, kill out all desires and cease to identify himself with the body.
 Then and then only, the higher truth can shine in his soul.
 Sacrifice is necessary, and this immolation of the lower self is